Djhayes72195/llm-paraphrasing-attacks/README.md

 # llm-paraphrasing-attacks
-araphrasing attacks are a technique where AI-generated text is perturbed by a paraphraser model to evade detection.
+Paraphrasing attacks are a technique where AI-generated text is perturbed by a paraphraser model to evade detection.
 This project explores the robustness of AI-text detection methods against such attacks.

 We:
 - Used a RoBERTa model trained by OpenAI to detect GPT-2 outputs as a baseline.